globaldatanet/aws-codepipeline-notification/README.md

 # AWS CodePipeline Notification

 A simple notification application sending different status of your AWS CodePipeline to Slack or MS Teams using an incoming Webhook.
-You will get notified for any failed state and the approval action only.
+You will get notified for any failed state and the approval action only (additional states need new CW Event Rules).

-Cloudwatch Events Rule trigger a Lambda which sends out basic information about the state of your CodePipeline to either Slack or MS Teams in the appropriate Format using an incoming Webhook API.
+Cloudwatch Events Rule trigger a Lambda which sends out information about the state of your CodePipeline to either Slack or MS Teams in the appropriate Format using an incoming Webhook API.

 ![Webhook Notification Diagramm](/.readme-assets/webhook-notification-graph.png)